ChrisAnd1998/TaskbarX/.github/ISSUE_TEMPLATE/bug_report.md

 <!---
 Hi,
 - Before opening an issue, please search for duplicates.
-- Open this link if you dont know how: https://github.com/ChrisAnd1998/TaskbarX/issues/108
+- Open this link if you don't know how: https://github.com/ChrisAnd1998/TaskbarX/issues/108
-- Please dont create duplicate issues - it takes time from the developer to clean up the unnecessary mess
+- Please don't create duplicate issues - it takes time from the developer to clean up the unnecessary mess
 - Remember: *open only one issue per problem* and *submit only one problem per issue*
 --->